dotnet/aspire/src/Grafana/README.md

 ## Export metrics from ASP.NET Core

-ASP.NET Core metrics need to be exported to Prometheus.
+ASP.NET Core metrics must be to Prometheus.
 You can do this by configuring the [.NET OpenTelemetry SDK](https://github.com/open-telemetry/opentelemetry-dotnet).

 Add OpenTelemetry packages to the project file: